 The Integrated Client Account

-The ATO has a number of client account accounts.
+The ATO has a number of client accounts.
 One of these is called the Integrated Client Account.
 This account is relevant if a person has non-salary income, pays GST, and/or employs staff and pays pay-as-you-go withholding.
 It provides transaction details from activity statements and payments, penalties and interest charges.
 As per the ATO, the complete list includes:

 - goods and services tax (GST)